Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 ### Step 4: Run the agents' configure procedure

-Agents will be configured in the directory from where the CLI runs.
+Agents are configured in the directory where the CLI runs.
 You can configure the agent from anywhere, but then you must transfer the agent and its configuration to the API Management system machine for the agent to operate correctly.

-{{< alert title="Note" color="primary" >}}The configure procedure can configure a Discovery Agent and a Traceability agent at the same time.
-If you need multiple traceability agents, you are required to run the configuration procedure as many times as many Traceability agent you want to use.
-For instance if you have a cluster of 3 Gateways, you need 1 discovery agent and 3 traceability agents (one for each gateway).
-To configure all the agents, you will need to execute the configure procedure 3 times (first time for the discovery and traceability agents and 2 more times for the 2 other traceability agents).
+{{< alert title="Note" color="primary" >}}The configure procedure can configure a Discovery Agent and a Traceability Agent at the same time.
+If you need multiple Traceability Agents, you are required to run the configuration procedure as many times as there are Traceability Agent that will be used.
+For instance, if you have a cluster of three gateways, you need one Discovery Agent and three Traceability Agents (one for each gateway).
+To configure all agents, you must execute the configure procedure three times (first time for the Discovery and Traceability Agents and two more times for the two other Traceability Agents).
 {{< /alert >}}

 ```shell
 axway central install agents
 ```

-If your Amplify subscription is hosted in the EU region, then the following installation command must be used to correctly configure the agents:
+If your Amplify subscription is hosted in the EU region, run the following installation command to configure the agents:

 ```shell
 axway central install agents --region=EU